 So, I started gardening.
 The nice thinig about gardening is that it at least in theory addresses the freshness and waste problems.
 However, there's a long list of not so nice things.
 Weather is either too dry or too wet.
 Temperature can be too cold or too hot.
 And there's no shortage of preditors such as blight, mites, slugs, beetles, squirills, mice, rabbits, skunks, racoons, deer and even people!
 When I put up a small cold frame greenhouse, I found I didn't eliminate my problems - just changed them.
 It keeps out the rabbits but it also keeps out the birds.
 So, there's nothing to eat the slugs!
 Also, I spent more time watering since the cold frame also keeps that out too.
 However, the largest problem is that it still doesn't give me any production during the winter.

 So, I decided I needed to acquire a hydroponics system.
 Since my space is limited, there was really only one place I could put it.
 In the basement.
 I found the location only had three things.
 It was relatively dry, had an electric outlet available and had a somewhat stable temperature of around 50 degrees.
-The rest I had to import.
-So, I did.

 You may notice different hole spacing on each rail too.
 The top front rail has holes close together for baby plants.
 The one in back is for adolecent plants.
 Once those adolencent plants outgrow their space, they can be moved to wider spaced holes on the lower shelf..